-I understand that I should never - even if I cite them. copy and paste information from om outside sources I understand that I must create of assignments. original content (whether text or images) for all I understand that I may research and/or library visits.
-But I also ur documents that I find from any r nderstand that duplicating text/co ontent from I promise to seek my instructor's researched information.
-Professo I understand that this course is r simply revise, modify, or reforma Formal Project.
-I understand the concept of plag used it in describing expectations I understand that I am required assign via the course's Blackboar com and/or safe I understand that if I submit a document, I will receive a zero for for the course and academic sand will be non-negotiable. that assignment.
-A second offens se will result in an F I certify that I have read the above statement will adhere to the standards of Academic Houston State University Student Guidelines nesty described both in this sylla Student's Name Student's Signature Date
+I understand that I should never even if I cite them. copy and paste information from outside sources - I understand that I must create of assignments. original content (whether text or images) for all I understand that I may research and/or library visits.
+But I also un documents that I find from any re derstand that duplicating text/co ontent from I promise to seek my instructor's researched information.
+Dr. Black I understand that this course is n simply revise, modify, or reformation Formal Project.
+I understand the concept of plaga used it in describing expectations I understand that I am required t Blackboard site. o submit documents to turnitin.c com via the course's I understand that if I submit a do content, I will receive a zero for t for the course and academic sand will be non-negotiable. hat assignment.
+A second offens se will result in an F I certify that I have read the above statemer will adhere to the standards of Academic Hor Houston State University Student Guidelines. nesty described both in this sylla Student's Name Student's Signature Date